Otley: Religion

 Otley's first church was built in the early 7th century, made of wood, but was burnt down.
 The Parish Church (All Saints) originates from Saxon times and contains the remains of two early Anglo-Saxon crosses, one of which has been reproduced for the town's war memorial.
 The present building is based on a Norman church from the 12th century but little of the original remains, except the north doorway.
 Substantial changes were made in the 13th, 14th and 18th century, with the Tower Clock dating from 1793.
 This church was the centre of an ancient ecclesiastical parish which comprised the chapelries of Baildon, Bramhope, Burley in Wharfedale, Denton, and Farnley, and the townships of Esholt, Hawksworth, Lindley, Menston, Newall with Clifton, Pool-in-Wharfedale, and Little Timble.

 The graveyard contains the "Navvies' Monument", a replica of the entrance to Bramhope Tunnel, a monument to those killed during its construction.
 Inside the church is the tomb of the grandparents of Thomas Fairfax who commanded Parliament's forces at the Battle of Marston Moor in 1644.

-What is now the Bridge Church was originally the Salem Chapel, built in 1826, being for many years the Congregational Church but having its present name from 1972 with the formation of the United Reformed Church.
+The Bridge Church was originally the Salem Chapel, built in 1826, being for many years the Congregational Church but having its present name from 1972 with the formation of the United Reformed Church.
+The church also operated a church hall in Newall Carr Road, some 1.5 miles from the church, until the hall was declared redundant.

 Our Lady and All Saints Roman Catholic Church was opened in 1851.

 What is now Beech Hill Church started life in 1916 as 'Bethel Gospel Mission' and moved to its current location on Westgate in 2021.